teisdbr/ng-shared-library/README.md

 # ng-shared-library
 This library contains all common components and function often used in angular projects.
-Please refer Wiki for more details.
+Please refer Wiki for more details or click here [WiKi](https://github.com/teisdbr/ng-shared-library/wiki/Shared-Library)